konturio/geocint-runner/DOCUMENTATION.md

 7. Set the crontab to autostart the pipeline.

 To set up your crontab to start the pipeline automatically, you need to:
 * open crontab `crontab -e`.
-If you try to use crontab first time, please, check this [guide](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files)
+If you are trying to use crontab for the first time, please read this [guide](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files)
 * add to crontab settings the next lines to run your pipeline every night at midnight (keep in mind, that you should replace "your_working_directory" with your working directory):

 `0 0 * * * cd /your_working_directory && mkdir -p geocint && /bin/bash /your_working_directory/geocint-runner/start_geocint.sh > /your_working_directory/geocint/log.txt`